What Kind of Flooring Increases Home Value?

 “Not only is luxury vinyl flooring cost-effective, but it comes in so many different and modern patterns that it can pretty much go with anything to get the feel of an updated home without a huge expense,” says Singsheim.

-Faux-wood vinyl flooring is cost-effective, easy to install, offers a huge variety to choose from, and has even more perks besides.
-Not all vinyl is soft, and some offer extreme scratch-resistant and pet-proofing qualities that will go a long way with buyers.
+Faux-wood vinyl flooring is cost-effective, easy to install, and offers a huge variety to choose from.
+Not all vinyl is soft; some are highly scratch-resistant and have pet-proofing qualities that will go a long way with buyers.

 A Top Agent Can Help You Prepare Your Home